bilalfattah96/bilalfattah96/README.md

 ![GitHub stars](https://img.shields.io/github/stars/bilalfattah96?style=social)
 ![GitHub views](https://komarev.com/ghpvc/?username=bilalfattah96&style=flat-square&color=blue)

+## 👨‍💻 About Me
-I'm a passionate **Software Developer** with a focus on leveraging technology to create impactful solutions.
+I'm a passionate Software Developer with a focus on leveraging technology to create impactful solutions.
+I enjoy tackling complex problems and exploring innovative approaches to software development.
+Currently, I'm diving into projects that blend my interests in software engineering and biomedical technology.
+From enhancing healthcare solutions to building robust applications, I’m always eager to learn and expand my skill set.

 Here’s a bit about me and what I’m currently working on:

 ---

 ## 🔭 Current Projects
-- **Nutritionix API Demo**: A web-based application that integrates Nutritionix and RapidAPI for nutrition and location data.
+- **Nutritionix**: A web-based application that integrates Nutritionix and RapidAPI for nutrition and location data, utilizing Flask for backend services and HTML/CSS for the front end.
-- **LeafGuard**: Transforming big data with data science, utilizing MongoDB and VS Code.
+- **LeafGuard**: Transforming big data with data science, leveraging MongoDB for data storage, and utilizing Python and VS Code for data analysis and visualization.
-- **Flutter Budget Tracker**: A mobile app with budget tracking and Firebase notifications.
+- **Flutter Budget Tracker**: A mobile app with budget tracking and Firebase notifications, featuring advanced state management and cloud integration.

 ## 🌱 Learning and Exploring
-- **Backend Integration**: Mastering React and backend services for full-stack development.
+- **Backend Integration**: Mastering full-stack development with React, Node.js, and Express.js, focusing on RESTful APIs and GraphQL for efficient data communication.
-- **Data Science**: Working with big data projects and using MongoDB.
+- **Data Science and AI**: Engaging with machine learning algorithms, big data processing, and data visualization using tools like TensorFlow, Keras, and Jupyter Notebook.
-- **Advanced Flutter**: Implementing responsive design and Firebase integration in mobile apps.
+- **Advanced Flutter**: Implementing responsive design and Firebase integration with advanced libraries such as Riverpod for state management, and exploring cross-platform compatibility enhancements.
+- **Cloud Computing**: Expanding knowledge in cloud platforms such as AWS and Azure, with a focus on serverless architectures, Kubernetes orchestration, and Docker containerization.

 ---